 This course is a continuation of Anatomy and Physiology I. Topics include blood,reproductive system, cardiovascular system, blood, digestive system, urinary system, fluid and electrolyte imbalance, respiratory system and the lymphatic and immune system.
-Prerequisite: BIO 101
+Prerequisite: BIO 101 perspectives, and the importance of psychological well-being, with topics ranging from psychological disorders, therapeutic approaches, and personality, to the biological basis of behavior, learning and memory, development, consciousness, and the social nature of human beings.

 This course covers concepts of algebra.
 Topics include a review of linear equations and inequalities, systems of linear equations, coordinate geometry, and graphing techniques; exponential and polynomial functions and applications; factoring and applications; rational expressions and applications; roots and radicals; and quadratic equations.
-Prerequisite: MAT 099 or passing of placement exams.